 I have an addiction… to the Camino de Santiago.
-Last year I walked part or all of the Caminos Mozárabe, Frances and Finisterre.
-Next month I’ll be on the Camino Portuguese, and I’m already working out which route I’ll take next year.
+Over the last few years I’ve walked part or all of the Caminos Mozárabe, Frances, Finisterre, Portuguese, and Primitivo.
+It’s been over 1000+ miles in total, and yet I’m already planning which route I’ll tackle next.

 What Tech Gear Should I Take?

 Before starting the Camino Frances, I wrote about the tech gear I was planning to take, and why.
 After I finished, my full Camino packing list included a lengthy section on technology and how well it all worked.
 I’ve updated the packing list after every subsequent Camino.

 You’ll get much more detail from those two pieces, but in brief, this is what I’d suggest.
 As with everything else in your bag, less is more, so feel free to cut down even more than I did.

 - A USB charger that plugs into the wall, ideally with multiple sockets

 - One long charging cable for your phone, plus shorter versions of other cables

 - Some way of measuring the distance you’ve walked — a GPS-enabled watch, a Fitbit, or in a pinch, apps on your phone